 No that can't be, I'm so wrong,

 I guessed Mao, but it's B.D.
-Wong."Think!" is the title of the Think Music played on the game show Jeopardy while contestants write their questions in its final round, "Final Jeopardy!", and was at one point universally recognizable.
-For readers who've never heard it here's the version that has been used since 2008.
+Wong."Think!" is the title of the Think Music played on the game show Jeopardy! while contestants write their questions in its final round, "Final Jeopardy!", and was at one point universally recognizable.
+For readers who've never heard it here's the original (and most famous) version, used on all incarnations of the show until 1997.
 Merv Griffin, the creator of Jeopardy! (and sister show Wheel of Fortune), composed the well-known "Think" music.
 He self-plagiarized it from "A Time for Tony", which he wrote as a lullaby for his son; the original "A Time for Tony" later became a prize cue on Wheel in the 1980s.
 Using the Jeopardy Thinking Music, or a Musical Pastiche of it, is common when stupid characters are stumped by a simple question.
 Briefly replaced by the Who Wants to Be a Millionaire? stings.
 The version of "Think!" in Final Jeopardy! is played at 136 beats per minute and is 17 measures long, including the "bum-bum" at the end.
 This makes it exactly 30 seconds long.
 This is one reason it's used on Jeopardy!: it's good for timing the round while sounding slightly more relaxing than a bare ticking clock.
 For examples of "think" music in general, see Think Music.
 Older shows, or those who can't afford to license "Think!", may substitute Leroy Anderson's "The Syncopated Clock".
 In the United Kingdom, the iconic theme from Countdown will usually be substituted.
 In Japan, the music from Time Shock is a common choice for timing 60 seconds.

 - Jeopardy! itself capitalized on this by changing its own theme tune to an upbeat remix of "Think!" in 1984.
 Various other themes had been used during the Art Fleming-hosted versions of the show (the original 1964-75 theme was called "Take Ten" and was written by Merv Griffin's wife at the time, Julann).